easypropertylistings/Easy-Property-Listings/readme.txt

 * 100s of ready to use theme templates available for free.
 * No code necessary.
 Infinite options.
 Just select and save.
 * Instantly works with popular themes Genesis, Headway, iThemes Builder, Avada.
+* Great with page builders like Elementor, WP Bakery, Visual Composer.
 * Fully customisable and works with any Theme or framework.
 * Personalise for your market in seconds.
 * 100% responsive and mobile ready.